PYPE-AI-MAIN/invoice-manager/README.md

 - Stop containers: `docker-compose down`
 - Rebuild after changes: `docker-compose up -d --build`

-## Maintenance

-- SSL certificates will auto-renew via certbot
-- Application updates are deployed via CI/CD
-- Backups run daily at 2am and are stored in `/opt/backups`

-## Security Notes

-- The application uses OAuth 2.0 to securely access Gmail and Google Drive
-- No passwords are stored by the application
-- Access tokens are stored locally in the `data` directory
-- All production traffic is encrypted with HTTPS

 ## License

 This project is licensed under the MIT License - see below for details: